makerdao/community/governance/polls/MIP10c7-SP1 - Update ETHUSD Data Model - September 21, 2020.md

 If this poll ends with a 'No' majority, then no further action will be taken.

-If the Friday executive passes, then this rate change will become active in the Maker Protocol after the [Governance Security Module](https://forum.makerdao.com/tag/govsec-module) delay has expired.
+If the Friday executive passes, then this change will become active in the Maker Protocol after the [Governance Security Module](https://forum.makerdao.com/tag/govsec-module) delay has expired.

 ---